• Homepage

 Will your life be over?
 Will you lose everything?
 Or will you get fired?
 Probably not.

-Many people tend to exacerbate the consequences of their failures.
-This is what makes the fear of failure so hard to overcome.
+Many people tend to exacerbate the consequences of their failures, which is why the fear of failure is so hard to overcome.

 Truth is, in most cases, the worst thing that can happen if you fail is that nothing will change.